AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **Multi-cloud Segmentation Enhancement** now handles egress default route in a consistent way by introducing individual route tables for each Security Domain on an Aviatrix Multi-cloud Transit Gateway.
 This release is not backward compatible to the implementation in Release 6.0.
 To migrate, `disable Multi-cloud Segmentation <https://docs.aviatrix.com/HowTos/transit_segmentation_workflow.html#disable-aviatrix-transit-gateway-for-segmentation>`_ on each Aviatrix Transit Gateway, upgrade to Release 6.1 and `enable <https://docs.aviatrix.com/HowTos/transit_segmentation_workflow.html#enable-aviatrix-transit-gateway-for-segmentation>`_ again.
 To learn more on deployment limitation, refer to `this link. <https://docs.aviatrix.com/HowTos/transit_segmentation_faq.html#what-is-the-limitation-of-segmentation>`_

+- **FireNet Check Point Integration Enhancement** now support Check Point firewall or security gateway automatic route updates to its routing tables by the Controller.
+You no longer need to statically configure RFC 1918 or any other routes.

 2. Security
 ----------------